jerryquantspace/Hello-World/README.md

 - Prompts the user before closing, keeping the final message on screen.
 - Easy to customize with your own messages and typing speed.
 - Perfect for beginners learning Python, experimenting with loops, or creating small interactive text-based projects.

+# Explanation

+  1. Pause before execution
+input("Press enter to execute")

+The program waits for the user to press Enter before continuing.

+This is just a simple way to give the user control over when the program starts.

+2. Importing modules
+import time
+import sys
+time → lets you pause the program for a specific amount of time. sys → allows you to control how text is printed to the screen, giving more control than the normal print() function.

+3. Set the text to display
+text = ("hello world!"
+"this is my first programme")

+- text is a variable that stores a string.

+Python automatically joins strings that are next to each other, so this is the same as:

+- text = "hello world!this is my first programme"

+4. Print text one character at a time for char in text: sys.stdout.write(char) sys.stdout.flush() time.sleep(0.1) for char in text: → loops through each character in the text, one by one. sys.stdout.write(char) → prints the character without moving to a new line. sys.stdout.flush() → makes sure the character shows immediately. time.sleep(0.1) → pauses for 0.1 seconds before printing the next character.

+- The result: the text appears like it’s being typed out slowly, like a typewriter effect.

+5. Print a new line
+print()

+- Moves the cursor to a new line after printing all the text.

+6. Repeat the typing effect with another message text = ("Press enter to close") for char in text: sys.stdout.write(char) sys.stdout.flush() time.sleep(0.1) print ()

+- Same typing effect as before, but this time it shows “Press enter to close” on the screen.

+7. Wait for the user to close
+input()

+- The program pauses and waits for the user to press Enter.

+This keeps the window open instead of instantly closing, so you can read the final message before the program ends.